ElJoker63/ESET-KeyGen/README.md

 1. Do not minimize or close the browser window before the program is finished!!!
 2. Do not create many license keys and accounts in a short period of time, otherwise you will be blocked in ESET HOME for a certain period of time
 3. If the program crashes after many attempts and you know that the program is up to date.
 Try using a VPN
-4. If an **ACT0** error occurs during activation, check whether the ESET HOME account is connected.
+4. If an **ACT0** or **ACT5** error occurs during activation, check whether the ESET HOME account is connected.
 If so, disconnect it and try again.
    If the error persists, try activating with [Account Generator](https://github.com/ElJoker63/ESET-KeyGen/blob/main/wiki/AccountGenerator.md).
    If still getting this error reinstall ESET and try again.
 5. The **ecp4125** error may appear when trying to activate the antivirus using an account.
 Solution: try again later or use keys.
 6. You can use the ``--skip-webdriver-menu`` argument, which will skip my WebDriverInstaller shell (Useful for various bugs with webdriver updates, and when using a non-standard browser like Brave or some dev-build, etc).
    The program will also install the browser itself via selenium-manager if it is not present in your system!
-7. If you are having trouble initializing any web driver, I recommend manually specifying the path to the browser .exe file via ``--custom-browser-location``
+7. If you are having trouble initializing any web driver, I recommend manually specifying the path to the browser .exe file via ```--custom-browser-location```
 ---

 # Contributing